graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps-part-1.markdown

 Now whenever you create a new view all you need to worry about is the content of the view itself, and not having to re-setup all the metadata / includes / etc that you have in your `head` element.

-## Part 5: Models & Database

-Alright.
-We've got our front end assets taken care of, a nice folder structure, and a route set up, it's time to add a database to our app.
-In this tutorial we're going to use a Postgres database (since that's what Heroku uses) and we'll use Sequel as our ORM.

-#### Gems

-First, let's add a few things to our `Gemfile`:

-{% highlight ruby %}
-gem 'sequel'
-gem 'sinatra-sequel'
-gem 'pg'
-{% endhighlight %}

-#### User Model

-Now let's create a User Model.
-First, create a file in the `/app/models` folder called `user.rb`.

-{% highlight ruby %}
-module SinatraBootstrap
-  module Models
-    class User < Sequel::Model
-    end
-  end
-emd
-{% endhighlight %}

-We're creating a simple `User` model that will inherit from `Sequel::Model`.
-This is how we'll interact with the databse.
-Now that we've got model defined, we need to actually import it into our main app.
-In the `/app` directory, create a file called `models.rb`.

-{% highlight ruby %}
-module SinatraBootstrap
-  module Models
-    autoload :User, 'app/models/user'
-  end
-end
-{% endhighlight %}

-This is where you'll place the `autoload` command so `SinatraBootstrap` knows where to find the various models we're searching for.

-#### Rakefile

-## Part 6: Authentication